nunit/docs/docs/articles/nunit-analyzers/NUnit1019.md

 # NUnit1019

-## The source specified by the TestCaseSource does not return an IEnumerable or a type that implements IEnumerable.
+## The source specified by the TestCaseSource does not return an IEnumerable or a type that implements IEnumerable

 | Topic    | Value
 | :--      | :--